 Back home, store your radicchio in the crisper drawer.
 Individual heads will keep well for several weeks.

-The California green ripe olives are a key player in this salad.
-Not only do they look oh-so-lovely against the purple of the radicchio, but they add a sweet, buttery flavor that makes a nice counterpoint to the leaves themselves.
+The green olives are a key player in this salad.
+Not only do they look oh-so-lovely against the purple of the radicchio, but they add a sweet, buttery flavor that makes a counterpoint to the lightly bitter leaves.
 Plus, they come already pitted, which makes prepping them for this salad a breeze.

-Radicchio Salad with Green Olives, Chickpeas, and Parmesan RecipePrint
+Radicchio Salad With Green Olives, Chickpeas, and Parmesan

 This recipe works best with finely-grated parmesan cheese, grated on a microplane or on the finest holes of your cheese grater.